tianyingw/tianyingw.github.io/research.md

 </p>

 <p align="justify">
 My current research program is organized around two main methodological directions, together with a bridging line of work on scalable inference for biobank-scale studies.
 Selected papers are listed below.
-Full list is on the [Publications page](https://tianyingw.github.io/publications/).
+For a complete and up-to-date list of publications, please refer to the <a href="https://tianyingw.github.io/publications/">Publications page</a>.
 </p>

 <p align="justify">